Japanese Breakfast: 2018–2024: Jubilee and Sable

+2025–present: For Melancholy Brunettes (& Sad Women)

+The band's fourth album, For Melancholy Brunettes (& Sad Women), recorded at Sound City Studios in Los Angeles and produced by Blake Mills, was released by Dead Oceans on March 21, 2025.

+On March 18, 2025, the band revealed on social media that they had written a song for Celine Song's 2025 film Materialists.
+On July 10, 2025, the band appeared as a featured artist on the Silica Gel single "NamgungFefere" (南宮Fefere), with Zauner contributing vocals and lyrics.
+"NamgungFefere" marks the first time Zauner has written Korean lyrics for a song.

+In September 2025, the band joined the No Music For Genocide boycott to geo-block their music from music streaming platforms in Israel in protest of the Gaza genocide.

 Musical style

 Japanese Breakfast's sound has primarily been described as indie pop containing elements of experimental pop, lo-fi, dream pop and indie rock.
 The band's early releases, including Psychopomp, have been described as lo-fi while later releases, including the band's second and third albums, Soft Sounds from Another Planet and Jubilee have primarily been labeled as indie pop with elements of shoegaze and chamber pop.
 Sable has been described as ambient music.

 The band has re-recorded and re-released songs to give them wider audiences.
 Psychopomp includes songs from American Sound and Where Is My Great Big Feeling.
 Soft Sounds includes "Boyish", originally released as "Day 6" on June.
 Jubilee includes "In Hell", originally a bonus track on the Japanese deluxe edition of Soft Sounds.